Polytope Scheduling with Groups: Unified Models and Optimal Guarantees

-\textbf{Graph Scheduling\ } In graph scheduling problems, a graph $G = (V,E)$ is given, where each edge represents a job to be scheduled.
-Each edge $e$ has a processing time $p_e$.
-At any time, the set of edges being processed must form a matching in $G$.
+\paragraph{Graph Scheduling.} In graph scheduling problems, each edge $e$ of a given graph $G = (V,E)$ represents a job with processing time $p_e$.
+At any time, an algorithm can schedule a matching in $G$.
 Additionally, edges form groups, and we aim to find a schedule minimizing the sum of weighted group completion times.
-This model captures several well-studied problems, among them: \begin{itemize} \item \emph{Data migration:} Each group is the set of incident edges of a vertex.
+This model captures several well-studied problems, among them: \begin{itemize}[nosep] \item \emph{Data migration:} Each group is the set of incident edges of a vertex.
 For non-preemptive data migration, the best known approximation are a $2.618$-approximation~\cite{DBLP:journals/siamcomp/Mestre10} for unit processing times and a $4.96$-approximation~\cite{DBLP:journals/talg/GandhiHKS13} for arbitrary processing times. \item \emph{Open shop scheduling} is a special case of graph scheduling and data migration on bipartite graphs~\cite{QueyranneS02non-preemptive,DBLP:journals/talg/GandhiHKS13}.
 Here, the vertices are either machines or jobs, and each group is the set of incident edges of a job vertex.
-The best-known preemptive algorithm achieves an approximation factor $2+\varepsilon$~\cite{DBLP:journals/jal/QueyranneS02}. \item \emph{Coflow scheduling:} here, the edges have unit processing times, or jobs are allowed to be preempted at integer time points.
-The best known approximation algorithm is a 4-approximation~\cite{DBLP:journals/algorithmica/AhmadiKPY20,DBLP:conf/approx/Fukunaga22}, and there is a lower bound of $2-\varepsilon$~\cite{DBLP:conf/coco/SachdevaS13} from concurrent open shop (with $p_{ij}\in\{0,1\}$) unless $\P = \NP$.
-A non-clairvoyant algorithm is known with competitive ratio linear in the largest coflow (group) size~\cite{DBLP:conf/wiopt/BhimarajuNV20}. \end{itemize} Moseley et al.~\cite{DBLP:conf/icalp/ImMPP19} studied a variant of graph scheduling problem under the name {\em matroid coflow scheduling}, where the scheduled edges must form an independent set in a given matroid over $E$ at any time.
-They give a $2$-approximation.
-This matroid variant can be modeled~as~DPSP-G.
+The best-known preemptive algorithm achieves an approximation factor $2+\varepsilon$~\cite{DBLP:journals/jal/QueyranneS02}. \item \emph{Coflow scheduling:} Edges have either unit processing times or arbitrary processing times with preemption allowed at integer time points.
+The best known approximation factor is $4$~\cite{DBLP:journals/algorithmica/AhmadiKPY20,DBLP:conf/approx/Fukunaga22}, with a recent improvement to~$3.415$~\cite{RohwedderS25}.
+A lower bound of $2-\varepsilon$, unless $\P = \NP$, follows from concurrent open shop~\cite{DBLP:conf/coco/SachdevaS13}.
+A non-clairvoyant algorithm with competitive ratio linear in the largest coflow (group) size is also known~\cite{DBLP:conf/wiopt/BhimarajuNV20}. \end{itemize} Chowdhury et al.~\cite{DBLP:conf/spaa/ChowdhuryKPYY19} considered generalized coflow scheduling where jobs correspond to paths instead of edges, and obtained a $(2+\varepsilon)$-approximation with arbitrary preemption.
+Im et al.~\cite{DBLP:conf/icalp/ImMPP19} give a 2-approximation for a matroid variant, where scheduled edges must form an independent set in a matroid; the problem fits into the DPSP-G framework.